The Tao of Assert Labs

 Be Pragmatic

 We have ambitious goals, but we believe in the power of small, approachable, and consistent steps.
-We strive to temper our idealism and be willing to work with existing systems to evoke change.
+We strive to temper idealism and be willing to work with existing systems.
 Even these values are likely to evolve as the organization does.
-We have attempted to codify those we believe will best stand the test of time and are hopeful many will.
-Our motivation here, as well as everywhere else, is to be explicit about what we are while remaining willing to revisit the matter.[11]
+We have written down the ones we believe will best stand the test of time.[10]